Effective Note-taking and its Impact on Learning Undergraduate Introductory Physics Courses: Results and discussion

 \section{Results and discussion}

 The grade that each student receives is the grade that students earn based on their academic performance, not measured against the performance of other students.
-The final letter grades are assigned according to the respective University's catalogs, which are tabulated in Table~\ref{tab1} and \ref{tab2}.
+The letter grades are assigned according to the University's catalog as tabulated in Table~\ref{tab1}.
 At FSU, using the traditional five-grade system, a letter grade of "A" (GPA of 4.0 out of 4.0) is assigned if a student receives 90\% of possible credits or more than that.
 Letter grades "B" (GPA of 3.0 out of 4.0), "C" (GPA of 2.0 out of 4.0), and "D" (GPA of 1.0 out of 4.0) are assigned if a student's grade point lies in the range of 80 to 89.9\%, 70 to 79.9\%, and 70 to 79.9\%, respectively.
 A student fails the course if the student receives less than 60\% of the total possible points.
-In the UNCP, the letter grade assigning catalog is not a traditional five-grade, but it follows a sophisticated letter grade and plus-minus system (see Table~\ref{tab2}).